Well, it’s been nearly two years since I’ve visited home, so I guess it’s finally time!

 That’s about it!
 I LOVED strolling the streets of this city.
 Everyone told me one day is enough as there’s not THAT much to do here, and they were right.
 It was just enough time and I’m satisfied with what I got done.

-More information for your one day in Cologne, Germany, especially for those on a long layover:
+More information on what to see in Cologne in one day – especially for those on a long layover:

 Cologne airport to city: Use the train.
 You can catch a 20-30 minute train from Koln-Bonn Airport to Ehrenfeld station.
 (S13 train as of writing) it’s really easy to get from Cologne airport to the city.